-The first time I viewed photos of Lithuania’s Hill of Crosses, I knew that I needed to check it out.
-That was several years prior to my visit to Vilnius, Lithuania and when I decided to venture into the country, my travel rolodex remembered the Hill of Crosses.
+The first time I viewed photos of Lithuania’s Hill of Crosses, I knew that I needed to visit it.
+That was several years prior to my visit to Lithuania, and when I decided to venture into the country, my travel rolodex remembered the Hill of Crosses.
 I decided on doing it as a day trip by taking an early train (first class seating) to the northern town of Šiauliai, then taking a bus to the site.
 I will cover getting there in this post.

 Getting to the Hill of Crosses:

 There are many visitors who come to the Hill of Crosses starting from Vilnius.
 There are several tour companies that will bring you during a day trip, as we saw many busses coming through.
 You can search online for reputable tour companies that will take you here.

 On your own: If you want to venture on your own like myself and others I had met, it is quite easy.
 If you do not mind taking the train, then a bus and do a bit of walking.

 - I had booked round trip first class train ticket online from Vilnius to Šiauliai, which took about 2.5 hours.
 I made sure I booked a window seat as I enjoy a country’s view while train riding.
 Since it took a couple of hours, this meant that I woke up early to take the first train at 6:50 AM.
 While on board I was given a comfortable seat with a table, plus a sandwich, chocolate and beverage during both train rides.